 Many historians identify the Battle of the Atlantic as one of the deciding engagements of the European Theater of World War II.
 The deadly game of cat-and-mouse with German submarines threatened to cut off American men and materiel from the European Allies.
-Allied success in the North Atlantic was a precondition for any other "I believe the story of the U.S. Coast Guard is often overlooked in the narrative of World War II.
-The story of Edwin Frazier and the Coast Guard-crewed USS Leopold captures the service's heroism in the Second World War." -Joe Boyle
+Allied success in the North Atlantic was a precondition for any other Allied success in the European Theater of Operations.
+The United States Coast Guard had an unsung, and to many, unknown role in the successes in the Battle of the Atlantic.
+Seaman First Class Edwin Ward Frazier's name appears on the Walls of the Missing at Cambridge American Cemetery, with many others who lost their lives in the Battle of the Atlantic.

+"The story of the U.S. Coast

+Guard is often overlooked in

+the narrative of World War

+II. he story of Edwin

+Frazier and the Coast

+Guard-crewed USS Leopold

+captures the service's heroism

+in the Second World War."

+-Joe Boyle